isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-04-10-post-cover-to-cover.md

 <div style="background-color: white;"><br><img style="width:330px" src="/images/Vol-12-issue-1/cover-to-cover/10_covertocover.bmp"></div>

-***Bintang dan Irama Star and Rhythm*** (June 1967); publisher: Suhaimi Enterprise
+***Bintang dan Irama** Star and Rhythm* (June 1967); publisher: Suhaimi Enterprise

-*Bintang Dan Irama*, which means “star and rhythm” in Malay, was a popular magazine that cast the spotlight on the Malay entertainment scene in the 1960s.
+*Bintang dan Irama*, which means “star and rhythm” in Malay, was a popular magazine that cast the spotlight on the Malay entertainment scene in the 1960s.
 This issue contains song lyrics and mini biographies of then popular singers such as Hussain Ismail, Jefri Din and Rafeah Buang, who were stars in the Malay pop industry during the “Pop yeh yeh” era, a genre of pop music that was in vogue in the 1960s.
 Featured on the cover of this first issue are Jefri Din (seated) with Rafeah Buang (left) and Siti Zaiton (right).

 <div style="background-color: white;"><br><img style="width:330px" src="/images/Vol-12-issue-1/cover-to-cover/11_covertocover.bmp"></div>